 Computing and digital literacy offer a great opportunity to children to become independent learners, who can collaborate, plan, analyse and solve problems.
 They provide ways to interact with the local area as well as the wider world.

 Children at Birchwood Junior School are able to access computing and digital literacy in a variety of ways throughout the year groups.
 Ipads in each year group allow children to create short video clips, stop frame animations, green screen presentations and musical compositions.
-Laptop computers are used to create powerpoint presentations, write word documents, create spreadsheets and help children develop their coding skills through programmes such as Scratch.
+Laptop computers are used to create powerpoint presentations, write word documents, create spreadsheets and help children develop their coding skills.

 Children are encouraged to engage safely and appropriately with technology in order to develop their understanding and confidence.
 E-safety is of extreme importance and we strive to keep our children safe and aware of any possible dangers posed via technology.
-Children regularly discuss issues or worries and the school uses the National Online Safety (NoS) resources as a way of engaging with pupils and parents.
+Children regularly discuss issues or worries and the school uses the National Online Safety (NoS) resources as well as a unit of safety from Purple Mash as a way of engaging with pupils and parents.